Oziz0/Pixel-art-maker-udacity-project/README.md

 # Pixel Art Maker Project
  This project is part of Udacity Intro to Programming Nanodegree Program.
+ This was created using
+•Java script Dom
+•HTML
+•CSS

 ## Table of Contents
 • You can customize the width and the height of the pixel grid.